fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 title: Using client stubs for easy and reliable integration tests
 ---

-A time ago, I used [AWS Ruby SDK](https://aws.amazon.com/sdk-for-ruby/) to create a method to download files from S3, and I was introduced to [Aws::ClientStubs](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/ClientStubs.html), which is amazing, and it opened up my mind of how to test external APIs with a more integrated approach!
+A while ago, I used [AWS Ruby SDK](https://aws.amazon.com/sdk-for-ruby/) to create a method to download files from S3, and I was introduced to [Aws::ClientStubs](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/ClientStubs.html), which is amazing, and it opened up my mind of how to test external APIs with a more integrated approach!

 Before discovering `Aws::ClientStubs`, I was wondering how to test this new code, maybe using the gem [VCR](https://github.com/vcr/vcr).